dmrafanan/Cooking-Recipe-Search/README.md

 Overview:\
 Programmatically built UI\
 Get request using Alamofire\
-Decoding and Parsing JSON using SwiftyJSON
+Decoding and Parsing JSON using SwiftyJSON\
+API request to http://www.recipepuppy.com/api to get the recipes